rabidaudio/roe/README.md

 - support ids that aren't integers
 - allow for resorces without network apis

+in sample:
+- how to deal with syncing authors (related to associations issue)

 Creating new threads seems to be about 15% faster than a single background looper thread when crunching a whole bunch of inserts. (`52220.965 ms` compared to `61390.46 ms`)
 That may not be the most realistic test though.
 Also a single background thread greatly reduces the chance of simultaneous changes